Nouns in English

 2

-Quantifiers with Countable & Uncountable Nouns
+Quantifiers with Countable and Uncountable Nouns

 Quantifiers are words that are used to indicate how much of something there is.
 Examples of quantifiers with countable nouns include: a few, several, many, etc. Examples of quantifiers with uncountable nouns include: some, much, a little, etc.

 Quantifiers help us to understand the amount of something we are talking about.
-Whether it be money, time or something else, quantifiers can help us to measure the size of what we are discussing.
+Whether it be money, time, or something else, quantifiers can help us measure the size of what we are discussing.
 For example, if you say "I have a lot of money", without quantifiers it would be unclear as to how much money we are talking about.
 However, if you say "I have hundreds of dollars", then the amount is much clearer.

 10 common quantifiers in English: